 David A. Libardoni

 David A. Libardoni is an associate in Nutter’s Real Estate Department and a member of the firm’s Development, Land Use and Permitting practice group.
-A diverse range of clients rely on David for assistance with complex commercial acquisitions, dispositions, permitting, development, leasing, and financing matters, in particular with performing zoning, title, and survey due diligence, drafting conveyance and leasing documents, and analyzing federal, state, and local laws that may impact a particular real estate project.
+A diverse range of clients rely on David for advising on complex commercial acquisitions, dispositions, permitting, development, leasing, and financing matters, in particular with performing zoning, title, and survey due diligence, drafting conveyance, financing, and leasing documents, obtaining zoning relief and managing the closings for a variety of transactions.

 Notable Experience and Client Impact

-- Performed title, survey, and zoning review for client’s $64 million joint venture acquisition of a portfolio of office and warehouse properties in Massachusetts and Connecticut and on-going financing and disposition of portfolio assets
+- Representation of real estate investor in its $64 million joint venture acquisition of a portfolio of office and warehouse properties and on-going financing and disposition of portfolio assets.

-- Successfully represented a hotel developer in dismissing a Chapter 91 Waterways Act appeal before the Department of Environmental Protection
+- Representation of a hotel developer in dismissal of a Chapter 91 Waterways Act appeal before the Department of Environmental Protection.

 David is committed to the firm’s pro bono efforts.
 He has worked with Medical-Legal Partnership | Boston and the Volunteer Lawyers Project to represent pro bono clients in landlord-tenant disputes.